Cuisine and Etiquette

 - Have each group read the personal essay from their assigned country: Cuisine and Etiquette in Sierra Leone, Cuisine and Etiquette in Uganda, Cuisine and Etiquette in Zambia, to identify the mealtime behaviors that are considered acceptable or unacceptable in Sierra Leone, Uganda, or Zambia.

-- On large sheets of paper or overhead transparencies, each group should draw up a list of rules for mealtime that they think are observed in their assigned country.
+- On large sheets of paper/overhead transparencies or online learning platform, each group should draw up a list of rules for mealtime that they think are observed in their assigned country.
 The list should include: a) roles for men, women, and children; b) proper behavior before, during, and after the meal; and c) taboos, or what not to do when eating in this country.

 - Have each group display its lists and report its findings.
 As a whole class, compare etiquette among the three countries.